 It’s also worth remembering that many adults who are on the autism spectrum may never have been diagnosed; others may not divulge their ASD before interview, for fear of discrimination.
 A more open process generally would help everyone and ensure firms secure a broader range of talent that brings different thinking to the table.
 On the job too, an understanding of the needs of those with ASD could push managers to communicate more clearly and regularly.
 This can surely only be a positive for everyone?

 By way of conclusion, it is interesting to consider ULTRA Testing, a neurodiverse technology company founded by two Massachusetts Institute of Technology (MIT) engineers in 2013.
 It provides software testing and quality assurance (QA) services, with no fewer than 75% of its team members on the autism spectrum.
 Not only that, but whenever benchmarked, ULTRA teams have consistently outperformed their QA industry peers.

 Interestingly, ULTRA does not rely on CVs or interviews.
 Instead, they have developed an eight-step recruitment process that includes an online questionnaire, a pattern recognition test, and a week-long simulation of software testing work assessing more than 20 specific attributes including cognitive abilities and behavioural traits.
 Interviews are only conducted at the end of the process.

 This may not work for all roles or industries – or indeed for all individuals on the autism spectrum.
 But it’s food for thought for all of us responsible for recruitment.
 In an age in which data and technology is changing everything, it’s time for us all to think differently.

-We are always interested in hearing and sharing ideas for improving the recruitment experience and career opportunities for those with disabilities, health conditions or impairments.
+We are always interested in hearing and sharing ideas on autism in the workplace and for improving the recruitment experience and career opportunities for those with disabilities, health conditions or impairments.
 If you have a story, personal experience or case study you would like to share, please contact [email protected]